Make your own dino-rama

 - What do you think the environment the dinosaurs lived amongst was like?

-Follow the steps written under the pictures in the gallery to help you create your dinosaur world.
+Follow the steps written under the slideshow to help you create your dinosaur world.